jsk-herman/paper-jsk/.github/SECURITY.md

   example, these could include your name, emails & other relevant contact information to receive personalized content delivered to your inbox.
-- Passive means wherein third party tools like Google Analytics, Google Search Console, Cloudflare Analytics, Twitter Analytics, etc collect the personal information.
+- Passive means wherein third party tools like Google Analytics, Google Search Console, Cloudflare Analytics, Twitter Analytics, etc. collect the personal information.
 But these information are almost always anonymized before they're handed over to us.